tatsumoto-ren/tatsumoto-ren.github.io/blog/retiming-subtitles.md

 [this video](https://redirect.invidious.io/watch?v=w1vwnUiF6Bc)
 to see how it works and how to set it up.

-To use autosubsync-mpv first have `mpv`, `ffmpeg` and `ffsubsync` installed.
+To use autosubsync-mpv first ensure that `mpv`, `ffmpeg`, `pipx` and `ffsubsync` are installed.

 ```
-$ sudo pacman -S --needed mpv ffmpeg
+$ sudo pacman -S --needed mpv ffmpeg python-pipx
-$ pip3 install --upgrade ffsubsync
+$ pipx install ffsubsync
 ```

 Download and install the mpv add-on.